Circularly disposed antenna array: Post-war development

-The array in Skibsby was extensively studied by the British, then destroyed following the war in accordance with the Geneva Convention.
+The array in Skibsby was extensively studied by the British and then destroyed following the war in accordance with the Geneva Convention.
 Dr. Wächtler arranged to have a second array built, at Telefunken expense, at Langenargen/Bodensee, for further experimentation after the war.
 In the years following the war, the U.S. disassembled the Langenargen / Bodensee array and brought it back to the U.S., where it became known as the "Wullenweber" array.

 One of the German antenna researchers, Dr. Rolf Wundt, was one of hundreds of German scientists taken to the U.S. by the Army after the war under Operation Paperclip.
-He arrived in New York in March 1947 on the same ship as Wernher Von Braun and his wife and parents.
-He was first employed by the U.S. Air Force, then by GT&E Sylvania Electronics Systems on Wullenweber and other antenna projects.
+He arrived in New York in March 1947 on the same ship as Wernher von Braun and his wife and parents.
+He was first employed by the U.S. Air Force and then GT&E Sylvania Electronics Systems on CDAA and other antenna projects.

 Professor Edgar Hayden, then a young engineer in the University of Illinois Radio Direction Finding Research Group, led the reassembly of the Wullenweber, studied the design and performance of HF/DF arrays and researched the physics of HF/DF under contract to the U.S. Navy from 1947 through 1960.

-Hayden led the design and development of a large Wullenweber array at the university's Bondville Road Field Station, a few miles southwest of Bondville, IL.
-The array consisted of a ring 120 vertical monopoles covering 2–20 MHz.
+Hayden led the design and development of a large circularly disposed array at the university's Bondville Road Field Station, a few miles southwest of Bondville, IL.
+The array consisted of a ring of 120 vertical monopoles covering 2–20 MHz.
 Tall wood poles supported a 1000 ft circular screen of vertical wires located within the ring of monopoles.
 His research is still used today to guide the design and site selection of HF/DF arrays.
 Records of his research are available in the university's archives.
 Hayden was later employed by Southwest Research Institute where he continued to contribute to HF direction finding technology.